boltops-tools/sonic/docs/_docs/tutorial-ecs-exec.md

 You can also tack on a command at the end of the `ecs-exec` command to be run as a one off instead of starting a bash shell.
 Example:

 ```
-$ sonic ecs-exec hi-web-stag uname -a
+$ sonic ecs-exec hi-web uname -a
 Running: scp -r /tmp/sonic ec2-user@34.211.195.71:/tmp/sonic  > /dev/null
 Warning: Permanently added '34.211.195.71' (ECDSA) to the list of known hosts.
 => ssh -t ec2-user@34.211.195.71 bash /tmp/sonic/bash_scripts/docker-exec.sh uname -a